Appendix: file inventory

 ChatGPT app landmarks

-Look at snake-chatgpt/src/App.jsx first.
-The file is short and keeps the whole game in one component.
+Start with snake-chatgpt/src/App.jsx, a short file that keeps the whole game in one component.

 const BOARD_SIZE = 20;